MS Freedom of the Seas: Construction and design

 The ship has four bow thrusters.
 When at sea Freedom of the Seas consumes approximately 12,800 kg of fuel per hour.

-Incidents

-Fire

-On July 22, 2015, a fire started in a mechanical area of the ship around 9:15 AM when the ship was en route from Cape Canaveral, Florida to Falmouth, Jamaica.
-All passengers were sent to their muster stations, and one crew member sustained first degree burns.
-The fire was extinguished after an hour and a half, and the ship was able to continue on its planned itinerary.

-Death of Chloe Wiegand

-On July 7, 2019, 18-month-old Chloe Wiegand died after falling through an open window on the 11th deck while the ship was docked in San Juan, Puerto Rico.
-Her 51-year-old grandfather, Salvatore Anello, had placed her on a railing and lost his grip while holding her.
-Anello claimed that he was colorblind and didn't notice that the window was open, but the cruise line released security camera footage that they claim shows Anello leaning out the window shortly before lifting the toddler up to it.
-On December 11, 2019, Chloe's parents sued Royal Caribbean Cruises Ltd. over the death of their daughter, alleging that the company was negligent for not properly securing the windows.
-Anello pled guilty to a charge of negligent homicide on February 25, and will be placed on probation.

 Facilities

 The ship has an interior promenade 445 ft long called the "Royal Promenade".

 The ship has three swimming areas: an interactive water park, a dedicated adult pool, and the main pool.
 Deck 13 has a sports area with a rock climbing wall, the FlowRider surf simulator, a miniature golf course and a full size basketball court.
 Other items include an ice skating rink, a casino and a three-deck-high broadway-style theater.
 Many of the ship's interiors were extensively decorated by muralist Clarissa Parish.